 The team started by establishing a set of core values including trust, respect, openness, honesty, and good communication.
-The company vision, “We seek to create a safe, respectful team environment that values the importance of each individual in order to manufacture cost-competitive engineered wood flooring based on our understanding of the needs of our clients,” dovetailed with those values, giving Appalachian a
+The company vision, “We seek to create a safe, respectful team environment that values the importance of each individual in order to manufacture cost-competitive engineered wood flooring based on our understanding of the needs of our clients,” dovetailed with those values, giving Appalachian a much-needed identity.

 “Our consultant, Jeff Howe, was a major catalyst in moving us forward.
 He came once a month and worked with us in developing a culture where every decision we make is based on our core values,” said Fraser.

 Another critical step in the overall transformation involved shutting down the entire plant for a full day to allow all employees to attend a workshop centered on improving communication in the workplace.
 During the workshop, employees and managers studied different styles of communication and were taught skills in communication, professionalism, active listening, and conflict resolution.
 While it is a costly exercise to shut down a plant for a whole day, Fraser said the long-term benefits far outweighed any costs.
 “This workshop empowered our workers to become manufacturing professionals with an active, integral role in the success and future of the company,” said Fraser.